filbot/emergency-map/README.md

 # Emergency Map Dashboard

 Emergency Map is a React + Vite kiosk application that monitors Seattle Fire and Police dispatch feeds, combines the most recent 30 minutes of incidents, and plots them on a MapTiler map with animated markers.
-A sidebar lists the same incidents, highlights counts, and shows when the next automatic refresh will occur.
-The app is designed to run unattended on a Raspberry Pi in kiosk mode, so everything loads full screen and keeps polling in the background without user input.
+A bottom/side bar lists the same incidents, highlights counts, and shows when the next automatic refresh will occur.
+The web app can be run anyware that can run web apps but is intended to run unattended on a Raspberry Pi in kiosk mode, so everything loads full screen and keeps polling in the background without user input.

 ## Quick Start
 1. **Install dependencies**